KITEWIRE Mobility2017 - Present

 And with KITEWIRE now onboarding a ton of new users, we'll be diving back in to the marketing site to implement new features soon.

-"We spend a lot of money routing traffic to our website and having a top-notch website and application is critical to converting that traffic into revenue.
+"We spend a lot of money routing traffic to our site and having a top-notch web experience and application is critical to converting that traffic into revenue.
 Our decision to update our product name and branding mid-project put everyone on our team, including 45royale, under the gun.
-Despite our aggressive deadline 45royale was able to work hand in hand with our developers and partners to deliver everything ahead of schedule.
-They understand our business and how their delivering quality work early can positively impact our advertising budget.
+Despite our aggressive deadline, 45royale was able to work hand-in-hand with our developers and partners to deliver everything ahead of schedule.
+They understand our business and how their delivering quality work early can positively impact our product.
 This is why I always trust 45royale as a project partner."Jere Simpson President/Founder @ KITEWIRE

 Starting with branding